strimzi/proposals/062-support-tiered-storage.md

 A simple way is to set everything via Helm chart config: https://github.com/strimzi/proposals/pull/98

 That option is not favored because it's not applicable to usage without helm chart.
+It might also not be able to guarantee compatibility with future Stirmzi versions.

+A optional idea during review discussion is to consider adding a feature gate to protect the Tiered Storage feature:

+* If it is disabled, the tieredStorage section from the Kafka CR will be essentially ignored By enabling it, users confirm they understand the limitations
+* Once it moves out of early access in Kafka and the limitations are fixed, we can enable the feature gate by default.

+This idea is not included in this proposal because having the feature config setup assume the users to be familiar with the feature and its limitation.
+Having another feature gate doesn't add much value.